isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-01-24-post-Total Defence Resources.md

 ****

 #### **Useful Reports**
-**RSIS Commentary - "Total Defence in Action - Singapore's Response to the COVID-19 Pandemic" National Security Studies Programme (NSSP) Research Report**.
+**RSIS Commentary - "Total Defence in Action - Singapore's Response to the COVID-19 Pandemic", National Security Studies Programme (NSSP) Research Report**.

 Singapore's Total Defence Framework has helped to rally the country and facilitated a whole-of-country response to the COVID-19 pandemic.
 The wide-ranging and multi-sectoral effects brought about by the pandemic underscores Singapore's need for a coordinated, cross-domain response to national security threats.
 Total Defence remains salient and critical to Singapore's national defence posture.
 Download [here](https://www.rsis.edu.sg/wp-content/uploads/2023/02/CO23022.pdf).